Winter Activities for Kids

 - Keep the fireplace covered with a screen at all times.

-Personal meaning of the holidays.
-Be sure to read books, tell stories, and explain decorations that teach baby what the holidays truly mean to you and your family.
+Be sure to read books, tell stories, explain decorations, or other winter activities for young children that teach them what the holidays truly mean to you and your family.